On Bott-Chern forms and their applications: Complex vector bundles over a smooth manifold

 \subsection{$K$-theory}

-Let $K_{0}(X)$ be the Grothendieck group of $X$ --- a quotient of the free abelian group generated by the isomorphism classes $[V]$ of complex vector bundles $V$ over $X$ by the relations $[V] + [W]=[V\oplus W]$.
+Let $K_{0}(X)$ be the Grothendieck group of $X$ --- the quotient of the free abelian group generated by the isomorphism classes $[V]$ of complex vector bundles $V$ over $X$ by the relations $[V] + [W]=[V\oplus W]$.
 In \cite{SS}, the authors defined a version of differential $K$-theory using the notion of a \emph{structured bundle}.
 Namely, connections $\nabla^{0}$ and $\nabla^{1}$ on a complex vector bundle $V$ over $X$ are called equivalent, if $\CS(\nabla^{1},\nabla^{0})=0$.
-It follows from Corollary 2.1 that it is an equivalence relation. \begin{definition} A pair $\mathcal{V}=(V,\{\nabla\})$, where $\{\nabla\}$ is an equivalence class of connections on $V$, is called a structured bundle. \end{definition} Denote by $\Str(X)$ the set of all equivalence classes of structured bundles over $X$.
-It is shown in \cite{SS} that it is a commutative semi-ring with respect to the direct sum $\oplus$ and tensor product $\otimes$ operations, and we denote by $\hat{K}_{0}(X)$ the corresponding Grothendieck ring.
+It follows from Corollary \ref{Cor-1} that it is an equivalence relation. \begin{definition} A pair $\mathcal{V}=(V,\{\nabla\})$, where $\{\nabla\}$ is an equivalence class of connections on $V$, is called a \emph{structured bundle}. \end{definition} Denote by $\Str(X)$ the set of all equivalence classes of structured bundles over $X$.
+It is shown in \cite{SS} that $\Str(X)$ is a commutative semi-ring with respect to the direct sum $\oplus$ and tensor product $\otimes$ operations, and we denote by $\hat{K}_{0}(X)$ the corresponding Grothendieck ring.

-We have two natural ring homomorphisms: the ``forgetful map''
+We have two natural ring homomorphisms: the `forgetful map'